 4. Whisper Wave Waterfall

-Here comes another waterfall, equally enchanting and picture perfect.
+Here comes another waterfall, equally enchanting and picture-perfect.
 A relaxed vibe surrounds the place, which one can feel the essence of as one stays there for a while.
 No matter how tranquil the setting of this secluded waterfall seems, it is always advisable to accompany a guide.
 Moreover, take crocodile warning signs seriously.
 Apart from all, this waterfall is still worth a visit.
-It is open to visit every day from 8 am to 3 pm.
+It is open to visitors every day from 8 am to 3 pm.

 5. Red Palm Oil Plantation